What Life in Mexico Taught Me About Trust, Joy and Gratitude During the Pandemic

 Featured image: A group of smiling cooks preparing flat bread tortillas in Yucatan, Mexico / Photo by LRafael on Adobe

-At the onset of the pandemic, I had to rethink my plan.
-I looked at the economics and decided that it was more cost-effective to buy a small 500-square foot apartment and put my savings to work for me.
+My deicison to live in Mexico during the pandemic wasn’t exactly last minute.
 In summer 2020, I travelled in Ontario, learning to appreciate my own backyard, and was devastated when we went into lockdown last fall.
 As summer 2021 approached, things started opening up a bit.
-I was invited on a backcountry horseback riding tour in July, to Prince Edward Island for the Island Walk in September, and then the famed Camino de Santiago in October.
+In July, I was invited on a backcountry horseback riding tour, and in September went to Prince Edward Island for the Island Walk.
+Shortly after, I hiked the famed Camino de Santiago in October.
 These three outings gave me confidence that it was possible for me to travel safely, with the right mindset.

 1. Set your intention and then roll with it

-My travel began with a big intention: To travel the world.
-However, when I decided to go to Mexico for three months, I did something I had never done before.
+Four years ago, I decided to travel the world.
+When I decided to go to Mexico for three months, I did something I had never done before.
 I didn’t plan the entire time – that felt like too much pressure.
 Was I uncomfortable with not having a plan?
 Yes!
 Was I anxious?
 Yes.
 But that first step resulted in another, and another, and before I knew it, the plan unfolded.

 Mexico felt like the right place to start living the life of my dreams.
 I had always wanted to experience Day of the Dead, so in October, I rented a homestay for two weeks in San Miguel de Allende.
 I didn’t have anything else planned.
 I decided to see what would happen.
 When I shared my plan, recommendations poured in from our readers, and Puerto Escondido became the next destination on my list, followed by Merida, where I lived for over two months, doing day trips to nearby Progreso Beach, archaeological sites like Chichen Itza and Uxmal, and a road trip to Quintana Roo in January.
 I could have never planned this on my own, without all the ideas and suggestions from our readers.